lcnetdev/verso/README.md

 You can explore the User API further using the Loopback API explorer at `/verso/explorer`.

+## LDAP setup

+You will enter your LDAP settings in the server/providers.json file.
+Please see some examples at https://github.com/strongloop/loopback-example-passport/blob/master/providers.json.template and https://developer.ibm.com/recipes/tutorials/configuring-tokenbased-ldap-authentication-with-loopback-io-2/

+There is a providers.json file included with this distribution but the account at azure.com is temporary and is likely not to connect.

+There is also an example of a secure LDAP (ldaps) providers file called providers.ldaps.example.json.
+Set the tlsOptions.certFile to the appropriate filename.
+The cert file should be located in the same directory as providers.json.
+NOTE: The developer has not been able to test this functionallity becouse of a ERR_TLS_CERT_ALTNAME_INVALID error.

+Shortfalls of the loopback-component-passport module:

+* It stores the access_token in a regular (not HTTP Only) cookie.
+* It doesn't create the current_user cookie.
+This is created by a script in the login.html file.
+* Initial login will not create a roll for the new user, the administrator must manually map a roll after initial login.

 ### Docker

 The file `Dockerfile` allows Verso to built as a Docker Image.